truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/TFTP-HPAApp.md

 The default storage type is **ixVolume (Dataset created automatically by the system)** where the system automatically creates a dataset named **tftpboot**.
 Select **Host Path (Path that already exists on the system)** to show the **Host Path** field.
 Enter or browse to select a dataset you created on the system for the application to use.

-Accept the default value in **TFTP Boot Storage Type**.
-To use the dataset created for TFTP file storage, select **Host Path (Path that already exists on the system)**.
-Browse to select the dataset created for TFTP file storage or enter the full path.

 {{< trueimage src="/images/SCALE/23.10/InstallTFTPServerAppStorageHostPath.png" alt="Enter Host Path" id="7: Enter Host Path" >}}